skjolber/Fagmote/Android/Near Field Communications/README.md

 		return new NdefMessage(ndefMessageEncoder.encodeSingle(record));

 ### c.
 Read push NdefMessage
-Read a message pushed from another NFC device.
+Change text from 'Hello world' to 'Hello NFC device' when a is message pushed from another NFC device.

 Hint: Extent intent filter from task 1 to include NfcAdapter.ACTION_NDEF_DISCOVERED.